tira-io/tira/documentation/organizers/intro.rst

       This step is also optional.
 This is for you if you want to use an external TIRA instance but keep your test data internal.

-.. note:: You just want to try TIRA within your organization without setting up the production deployment?
-We have created a slimmed down :doc:`demo deployment <deployment/demo>` just for this!
+.. hint:: You just want to try TIRA within your organization without setting up the production deployment?
+We have created a slimmed down :bdg-ref-secondary:`demo deployment <demo_deployment>` just for this!

 .. _orgfaq: